enessinanparildi/Bayes_NeuralNet/README.md

-# MCMC sampling from Bayesian Neural Network
+# MCMC Sampling from Bayesian Neural Network
 Importance sampling, metropolis-hastings, random walk metropolis to sample from a bayesian neural network